AbstractSDK/cw-orchestrator/docs/src/integrations/unit-tests.md

 The `WasmMockQuerier` (and associated `mock_dependencies` helper function) allow developers to unit-test their contract against on-chain logic.
 This allows for a mix between unit and integration tests for application that need to rely on on-chain data.
 This structure works very similarly to `cosmwasm_std::testing::mock_dependencies` but instead of querying for local scripts or data, itv queries the information from an actual running blockchain.

-Today, the following modules are supported by this querier :
+Today, the following modules are supported by this querier:
 - Wasm
 - Bank
 - Staking (support has not been finalized as of yet)

 ## Example

 Let's imagine you want to build a lending aggregator.
 In this kind of application, you want to query the balance in staking tokens that your client has.
-In order to do that, you may want to use the following syntax inside your contract :
+In order to do that, you may want to use the following syntax inside your contract:

 ```rust
 fn query_balance(deps: Deps, client: Addr, lending_contract: Addr) -> Result<BalanceResponse, ContractError>{